-Competitors will not be permitted to start (NPS) in any competition if they are in violation of rules in regard to the Specifications for Competition Equipment (missing ski brakes, missing ski pole baskets, etc.), or who do not wear a crash helmet that conforms to the current rules.
-U14 and older competitors in all U.S. Ski & Snowboard-sanctioned events - both scored and non-scored - must wear helmets in DH, SG and GS that conform to FIS specifications (helmet must have a FIS label attached).
-In addition, competitors who are not wearing a bib supplied by the organizing committee or who are engaged in unsportsmanlike conduct in the start area, will also not be permitted to start (NPS).
+Competitors will not be permitted to start (NPS) in any competition if they are in violation of rules in regard to the Specifications for Competition Equipment (missing ski brakes, etc.), or who do not wear a crash helmet that conforms to the current rules.
+U14 and older competitors in all U.S. Ski & Snowboard-sanctioned events - both scored and non-scored - must wear helmets in DH, SG and GS that conform to FIS specifications (helmet must have a FIS label).
+In addition to these and other rules, competitors who are not wearing a bib supplied by the organizing committee or who are engaged in unsportsmanlike conduct in the start area, will also not be permitted to start (NPS).